 Kaya Mawa Activities

 Kaya Mawa shows you the best of lakeside living.
-Whether you’re reveling in the various water sports like kayaking and diving, indulging in a spa treatment overlooking the lake.
+Whether you’re reveling in the various water sports like kayaking and diving, or indulging in a spa treatment overlooking the lake.
 Or just chilling on the beach with your loved one.
 On Likoma Island, each day is yours to plan out or simply take as it comes.
-You can choose to stay on the warm sand, head for the sparkling water.
+You can choose to stay on the warm sand or head for the sparkling water.
 Take a picnic lunch with you from the award winning kitchen.
 Or just relax all day on your private deck.

 Walking around the island is a must.
 The local population is legendary for its friendliness.
 Thus a simple stroll around the island perhaps with a few cold drinks and snacks is a wonderful experience.
 Where one can stop off to swim en route.
 Engage the locals in conversation.
-And visit the cathedral, local school and the lively market nearby.
+And visit the cathedral, local school, and the lively market nearby.

 Inclusive activities include: